 Hernan’s articles have been published in a number of journals, including Harvard Business Review, Business Strategy Review, World Business, Wall Street Journal – Mint, and EIU.
 His most recent publications focus on sustainability, resilience, digital supply chains, and higher education.

-Hernan holds an MBA and an MILR from Cornell University, as well as an MS in economics from Stanford University.
-He is also a graduate of Harvard University, where he received a BA in economics.
+Hernan earned an MBA and an MILR from Cornell University, as well as a MS in economics from Stanford University.
+He is also a graduate of Harvard College, where he received a BA in economics magna cum laude.

 He is a Trustee at Cornell University, as well as a member of the Leadership Council at Cornell’s College of Business.
 Locally in Dallas, Hernan serves on the Boards of the Dallas Theatre Center, the SMU Cox School of Business, and the SMU Tate Lecture Series.